 A hot-cold shower a day to keep the doctor away?

-To help support your health and wellbeing during COVID-19, we’ll be sharing some simple lifestyle tips to incorporate into your weekly routine and help you strengthen your immune system naturally.
-Aside from taking supplements focused on immunity (check out our Immune Resilience pack), there are many things we can do while self-isolating to support our immune systems and give our bodies the best chance at fighting off an infection, should the need arise (touch wood!).
+To help support your health and wellbeing, we’ll be sharing some simple lifestyle tips to incorporate into your weekly routine and help you strengthen your immune system naturally.
+Aside from taking supplements known to provide immune benefits, there are many things we can do to support our immune systems and give our bodies the best chance at fighting off an infection, should the need arise (touch wood!).
 These include healthy eating, a good night’s sleep, regular exercise, stress reduction, sunlight exposure, and – last but not least…cold exposure.
 Read on to find out more.

 You may have heard the name Wim Hof (aka the ‘Iceman’) circulating around in recent years.
 If you didn’t already guess based on the image below, Wim Hof is famous for being able to withstand extreme cold.
 He advocates the health benefits of ‘cold therapy’ as one of the key pillars of the Wim Hof Method – along with breathing techniques and meditation.

 While Wim Hof’s work has popularised the concept of cold exposure in the Western world, it’s worth noting that the use of alternating water temperatures for health and wellbeing has been a common custom around the world for a long time.
 In ancient Roman bathhouses, after spending time bathing in hot and warm plunge pools, people would traditionally end their session with a dip in a cold plunge pool known as a frigidarium (see image below – doesn’t it look inviting?!).